RajithAsanka/Dummy-Core-Bank-System-with-Integrator-Service/README.md

 ![](images/xsd.PNG)

 To do the mapping from XML to Java and Java to XML, JAXB (Java API for XML binding) used.</Br>
-To generate the the Java objects based on the XSD Maven JAXB Plugin defined in the pom.xml.
+To generate the Java objects based on the XSD Maven JAXB Plugin defined in the pom.xml.
 Also wsdl4j dependency added to the pom.xml to generate the WSDl with spring web services.

 ##### URL of the WSDL - http://localhost:8082/dummy-core-bank/ws/corebank.wsdl